win3zz/Meta-Owned-IT-Assets/README.md

     - https://graph.facebook.com/ - It is a key subdomain used for GraphQL API requests.
 It serves as the entry point for making GraphQL queries.
 A beta version of Facebook's Graph API is available at https://graph.beta.facebook.com/.
 Similarly, for Instagram, the subdomains https://graph.instagram.com/ and https://graphql.instagram.com/ are utilized for interacting with Instagram's GraphQL API.
     - https://www.internalfb.com/ - It is a domain Facebook uses internally.
     - https://www.facebook.com/records/login/ - This portal is used to respond to matters involving imminent harm to a child or risk of death or serious physical injury to any person.
 Law enforcement officials can submit requests for information disclosure without delay.
 It is likely an in-house developed portal.
-Portal URL:
     - https://www.metacareers.com/ and http://www.facebookrecruiting.com/ - Meta Careers is a portal for recruitment, internships, and joining Meta.
     - https://developers.facebook.com/tools/ - It provides various interesting debugging and validation tools helpful for developers.
     - https://upload.facebook.com/ - It is responsible for handling file uploads to Facebook.
 When users upload photos or videos, the files are typically processed and stored through this subdomain.